-The title makes good use of the Virtual Boy’s strengths as the the impressive 3D effect gives the court depth.
-Unfortunately, instead of seeing the well-designed charater models or sprites you may be used to in the newer Mario Tennis games, the characters in the Virtual Boy title are rather flat-looking, but it is still a enjoyable.
+The title makes good use of the Virtual Boy’s strengths as the impressive 3D effect gives the court depth.
+Unfortunately, instead of seeing the well-designed character models or sprites, you may be used to in the newer Mario Tennis games, the characters in the Virtual Boy title are rather flat-looking.
+It is, nonetheless, still an enjoyable experience.

-This high-quality pinball title has unique levels, simple gameplay and entertaining objectives.
-The difficulty level is quite balanced, so you won’t die from cheap losses or hard-to-avoid mistakes, however, the in-game events are quite clever and give some unique character to the game.
+This high-quality pinball title has unique levels, simple gameplay, and entertaining objectives.
+The difficulty level is quite balanced, so you won’t die from cheap losses or hard-to-avoid mistakes.
+The in-game events are quite clever and give some unique character to the game.

-The game featured four different boards, each with distinguishing elements and targets.
-The Colony board featured a mini-game where the user shot down various meteors, using the 3-D feature to give the user an interesting perspective of three dimensional shooting.
+The game features four different boards, each with distinguishing elements and targets.
+The Colony board featured a mini-game where the user shoots down various meteors using the 3D feature to give the user an interesting perspective of three-dimensional shooting.

-Metroid Prime Pinball for the DS is considered by some fans as the successor of Galactic Pinball.
-This is because both are space-themed pinball games and Galactic Pinball has a cameo appearance from Samus in a mini-game on the Cosmic board of Galactic Pinball.
+It is also worth mentioning that Metroid Prime Pinball for the DS is considered by some fans as the successor of Galactic Pinball.
+This is because both are space-themed pinball games, and Galactic Pinball has a cameo appearance from Samus in a mini-game on the Cosmic board of Galactic Pinball.

 This Virtual Boy title isn’t the traditional Mario platformer that you might anticipate.
-Instead, Mario Clash goes back to the original Mario Bros.
+Instead, Mario Clash draws inspiration from the original Mario Bros.
 Arcade game.
 Mario Clash takes many of the concepts and design cues from the arcade game and gives it a 3D treatment in addition to some subtle gameplay enhancements.

 The objective of Mario is to knock all the enemies in a particular level off ledges by using Koopa shells.
 The majority of Mario’s enemies need to be hit on the side (i.e. with a shell thrown from the background while the enemies are in the foreground or the reverse).